reactive-streams/reactive-streams-jvm/README.md

 }
 ````

-- A Processor represents a processing stage—which is both a `Subscriber` and a `Publisher` and obeys the contracts of both.
+- A `Processor` represents a processing stage—which is both a `Subscriber` and a `Publisher` and obeys the contracts of both.
+- A `Processor` must cancel its upstream Subscription if its last downstream Subscription has been cancelled
+- A `Processor` must immediately pass on `onError` events received from its upstream to its downstream
+- A `Processor` must be prepared to receive incoming elements from its upstream even if a downstream subscriber has not
+  requested anything yet

 ### Asynchronous vs Synchronous Processing ###